Rampage121/Rampage121/README.md

 # Dragon — Adaptive Integrity System

-Dragon is an experimental system designed to observe automated environments, learn normal behavioral patterns, and detect integrity drift or anomalous activity over time.
+Dragon is a behavior-aware integrity framework designed to observe automated environments, establish normal runtime patterns, and identify deviations that indicate drift, corruption, or unauthorized influence.

-The project explores:
+The system focuses on:

+- Signed heartbeat verification
-- Behavioral monitoring
+- Behavioral baseline modeling
-- Integrity verification
+- Integrity drift detection
+- Runtime observation and event logging
-- Adaptive anomaly detection
+- Adaptive anomaly signaling
-- Secure runtime observation

-Dragon is currently in active development as part of the Sandbox initiative.
+Dragon is part of the Sandbox initiative and continues to evolve through active development and architectural refinement..